pabsaura/ComputerVision/README.md

 # ComputerVision
-Some of my work in computer vision.
+Some of my work in computer vision using OpenCv and python.